AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-46519-product-count-categorylist-graphql-query-returns-zero-anchor-categories.md

 ---
 title: "ACSD-46519: product count in [!UICONTROL categoryList] [!DNL Graphql] query returns 0 for anchor categories"
-description: Apply the ACSD-CSD-46519 patch to fix the Adobe Commerce issue where when you use the [!UICONTROL categoryList] [!DNL Graphql] method to get child categories it shows the `product_count` as 0 for parent categories.
+description: Apply the ACSD-46519 patch to fix the Adobe Commerce issue where when you use the [!UICONTROL categoryList] [!DNL GraphQL] method to get child categories it shows the `product_count` as 0 for parent categories.
 ---

 # ACSD-46519: [!UICONTROL product_count] in [!UICONTROL categoryList] [!DNL graphql] query returns 0 for anchor categories